legacysurvey/legacysurvey/pages/pubs.rst

 When using data from the Legacy Surveys in papers, please include the `text on the acknowledgment page`_.

-This page is likely to be incomplete and has been updated through early October, 2020.
+This page is likely to be incomplete and has been updated through mid-December, 2020.
 For additional publications, see also the NOIRLab publications lists for `2018`_ and `2019`_, the Legacy Surveys `ADS Public Library`_ and `citations`_ to the `DESI Legacy Imaging Surveys Overview Paper.`_